cloudflare/cloudflare-docs/content/workers/wrangler/configuration.md

 # @default `[]`
 # not inherited
 r2_buckets  = [{
-  # The binding name used to refer to the R2 bucket in the worker.
+  # The binding name used to refer to the R2 bucket in the Worker.
   binding = "TEST_BUCKET",
   # The name of this R2 bucket at the edge.
   bucket_name = "",